-(a) Monnit warrants that Monnit-branded products (Products) will be free from defects in materials and workmanship for a period of one (1) year from the date of delivery with respect to hardware and will materially conform to their published specifications for a period of one (1) year with respect to software.
-Monnit may resell sensors manufactured by other entities and are subject to their individual warranties; Monnit will not enhance or extend those warranties.
+(a) Monnit warrants that Monnit-branded products (Products) will be free from defects in materials and workmanship for a period of one (1) year from the date the Products arrive at the Customer's shipping address with respect to hardware and will materially conform to their published specifications for a period of one (1) year with respect to software.
+Monnit may resell sensors manufactured by other entities and are subject to their individual warranties: Monnit will not enhance or extend those warranties.
 Monnit does not warrant that the software or any portion thereof is error free.
-Monnit will have no warranty obligation with respect to Products subjected to abuse, misuse, negligence or accident.
-If any software or firmware incorporated in any Product fails to conform to the warranty set forth in this Section, Monnit shall provide a bug fix or software patch correcting such non-conformance within a reasonable period after Monnit receives from Customer (i) notice of such non-conformance, and (ii) sufficient information regarding such non-conformance so as to permit Monnit to create such bug fix or software patch.
-If any hardware component of any Product fails to conform to the warranty in this Section, Monnit shall, at its option, refund the purchase price less any discounts, or repair or replace nonconforming Products with conforming Products or Products having substantially identical form, fit, and function and deliver the repaired or replacement Product to a carrier for land shipment to customer within a reasonable period after Monnit receives from Customer (i) notice of such non-conformance, and (ii) the non-conforming Product provided; however, if, in its opinion, Monnit cannot repair or replace on commercially reasonable terms it may choose to refund the purchase price.
+Monnit will have no warranty obligation with respect to Products subjected to abuse, misuse, negligence, or accident.
+If any software or firmware incorporated in any Product fails to conform to the warranty set forth in this Section, Monnit shall provide a bug fix or software patch correcting such non-conformance within a reasonable period.
+Monnit shall provide the fix or patch after Monnit receives from the Customer (i) notice of such non-conformance, and (ii) sufficient information regarding such non-conformance so as to permit Monnit to create such bug fix or software patch.
+If any hardware component of any Product fails to conform to the warranty in this Section, Monnit shall, at its option, refund the purchase price less any discounts, or repair or replace nonconforming Products with conforming Products or Products having substantially identical form, fit, and function.
+Monnit will then deliver the repaired or replacement Product to a carrier for land shipment to the Customer within a reasonable period after Monnit receives from the Customer (i) notice of such non-conformance, and (ii) the non-conforming Product provided; however, if, in its opinion, Monnit cannot repair or replace on commercially reasonable terms, it may choose to refund the purchase price.
 Repair parts and replacement Products may be reconditioned or new.
 All replacement Products and parts become the property of Monnit.
 Repaired or replacement Products shall be subject to the warranty, if any remains, originally applicable to the product repaired or replaced.
-Customer must obtain from Monnit a Return Material Authorization Number (RMA) prior to returning any Products to Monnit.
+The Customer must obtain from Monnit a Return Material Authorization (RMA) number prior to returning any Products to Monnit.
 Products returned under this Warranty must be unmodified.

-Customer may return all Products for repair or replacement due to defects in original materials and workmanship if Monnit is notified within one year of customer's receipt of the product.
+The Customer may return all Products for repair or replacement due to defects in original materials and workmanship if Monnit is notified within one year of the Customer's receipt of the Product.
 Monnit reserves the right to repair or replace Products at its own and complete discretion.
-Customer must obtain from Monnit a Return Material Authorization Number (RMA) prior to returning any Products to Monnit.
+The Customer must obtain from Monnit a valid RMA number prior to returning any Products to Monnit.
 Products returned under this Warranty must be unmodified and in original packaging.
 Monnit reserves the right to refuse warranty repairs or replacements for any Products that are damaged or not in original form.
-For Products outside the one year warranty period repair services are available at Monnit at standard labor rates for a period of one year from the Customer's original date of receipt.
+For Products outside the one-year warranty period, repair services are available at Monnit at standard labor rates for a period of one year from the Customer's original date of receipt.